morler/mcp-cache/README.md

 }
 ```

-5. The server will automatically start when you use Cline
+5. The server will automatically start when you use your MCP client

 ## Verifying It Works

 When the server is running properly, you'll see:
 1. A message in the terminal: "Memory Cache MCP server running on stdio"
-2. Improved performance when Claude needs to access the same data multiple times
+2. Improved performance when accessing the same data multiple times
 3. No action required from you - the caching happens automatically

 You can verify the server is running by:
-1. Opening Cline
+1. Opening your MCP client
 2. Looking for any error messages in the terminal where you started the server
-3. Asking Claude to perform operations that would benefit from caching (like reading the same file multiple times)
+3. Performing operations that would benefit from caching (like reading the same file multiple times)

 ## Configuration